dpi-tta-lessons/portfolio/content.md

   ⚠️ Codespaces shut down after ~30 minutes of inactivity.
 In the next lesson, you'll learn how to deploy your site so it's available 24/7.
 </aside>

-In the next lesson, you’ll:
+In the next lessons, you’ll:

 - Host your page online
 - Make it available 24/7
+- Get your first "code review"
-- Connect a custom domain
+- Connect a custom domain (optional)

 ## Practice Challenge